USEPA/webcms/terraform/webcms/README.md

    Note that this will most likely require copying a CI/CD-generated file to `terraform/webcms/backend.tf` and calling `terraform init` to allow Terraform to connect to the new backend.

 2. Arrange for all Terraform variables to be set.
 These variables can be set in the environment (in the case of values shared by all branches), set in the CLI, or provided via a `terraform.tfvars` file.
-Note that, at a minimum, you will want to ensure that the `image_tag_drupal`, `image_tag_nginx`, and `image_tag_drush` variables differ on a per-apply basis.

 3. Perform one `terraform apply` per site being updated.
 Generally, we recommend only updating one site per branch, but both languages (English and Spanish).